michelescarlato/blockchainETIS/README.md

 ## 1.Backend

 ### Bigchaindb
-To install BigchainDB please follow the steps indicated [here](http://docs.bigchaindb.com/projects/server/en/latest/simple-deployment-template/index.html), avoiding the usage of NGINX.
+To install BigchainDB please follow the steps indicated in [1], avoiding the usage of NGINX.

 These are the steps performed to install the version 2.2.1: